sameer2399/mool-assignment/README.md

 The project utilizes a custom hook named `useFetchData.js` for efficient data fetching with proper error handling.
 This custom hook incorporates asynchronous operations and handles data formatting to improve readability.
 In the code snippet above, the fetched data `(res.record)` is formatted using `reduce` and `Object.entries` to group the data by section.
 The result is stored in `formattedData`, and additional metadata is stored in `metaData`.
 This formatting enhances the structure and readability of the data.

-### Overview
-The project consists of three main components: Navbar, ActionBar, and DeclarationInfo.
-Within DeclarationInfo, several UI components are implemented, such as Accordion, AmountCard, EditableRow, and Warning.